flybywiresim/docs/docs/fbw-a32nx/installation.md

         **Current Stable Version - ** <img src="https://img.shields.io/github/v/release/flybywiresim/a32nx.svg?color=2F4E5B&style=flat" />

           Stable is our variant that has the least bugs and best performance.
-This version will not always be up to date but we gurantee its compatibility with each major patch from MSFS.
+This version will not always be up-to-date, but we guarantee its compatibility with each major patch from MSFS.

           [Download Stable](https://github.com/flybywiresim/a32nx/releases/download/assets/stable/A32NX-stable.zip){.md-button target=new}